m1m1s1ku/backup-tool/readme.md

 Simple Database Backup tool in NodeJS (using node-cron)

-Backup a local database, compress, send to defined providers in config.
+Backup a local database or/and files, compress, send to defined providers in config.
 Also perform a cleanup task on providers.
 (Keep only X days of backups.)

 At the root, create a `config.json` file with :